adrianrodriguez-io/adrianrodriguez-io/README.md

 👋 Hi, I’m @adrianrodriguez-io, data analytics passionate and software engineering enthusiast.
-👀 I’m interested in post in Github my own personal projects where you could find interesting ways of doing data analysis, data visualizations, and own personal software engineering projects.
+👀 I’m interested in post in Github my own personal projects where you could find interesting ways of doing data analysis, data visualizations, and software engineering projects.
 🌱 I’m currently learning about nodejs, tensorflowjs.
 💞️ I’m looking to collaborate on those who might be of interesting in the topics i mention above.
 📫 How to reach me